 Their most popular pizzas are the classic Margherita (£6.85), the Nduja – a spicy sausage that looks like pate (£9.25), and the Portobello & Truffle (£10).
 Having tried the Portobello & Truffle, I would thoroughly recommend it to anyone – unless you really loathe mushrooms.
 The pizzas here are fairly simple, with just a handful of toppings.
 You can always add extra toppings though (such as salami or prosciutto for £2.75 each).
 If you’re the kind of person who likes tons of stuff on your pizza, you might be disappointed.
 But the simpler the pizza, the less you can hide inferior ingredients.
 And here, the ingredients really shine through – including the pizza dough, which is given a whopping 48 hours to proof!

 Anisa’s thoughts: I do love mushrooms but I think I will have to try the Nduja.
 The sausage that looks like pate sounds really interesting.
+I can’t wait to try this pizza in Shoreditch.

 Brick Lane Beigel Bake